souravsingh/conda-presentation/PITCHME.md

 ---
 #### What do we mean by it?

-Have a community driven ""channel" for conda and a community process for submission, verification and building of the packages.
+Have a community driven "channel" for conda and a community process for submission, verification and building of the packages.

 [https://conda-forge.github.io](https://conda-forge.github.io)